nbusseneau/CompatibilityManager/README.md

 # Compatibility Manager

-A Windows app for bulk managing compatibility flags.
+A Windows app for bulk editing compatibility flags.
 It allows you to quickly enable/disable compatibility settings for multiple executables at once, instead of having to go through them one by one.

 ## But why?